 I’ve always been into fitness, since I was 15.
 I’ve tried all kinds of fitness programs, but got bored with all of them before too long.
 Then I discovered CrossFit in the fall of 2007, and was hooked for a couple of years, even going so far as getting certified as a CrossFit trainer in November of 2008.
 One thing me and CrossFit didn’t see eye-to-eye on was constant intensity, though, so once my adrenals burned out, I shelved CrossFit, and now just do my best to train smart.
 It also helps the more I eat whole, natural food, which is really the “no duh” statement of the century.

 What’s with the coconut thing?

 Oh, you heard?
 I’ve got a pretty major coconut fetish, you could say.
 If I had my way, heaven would be one long coconut bender.
 I love coconut so much, I named my webdesign company after it.

 You’ve got a family, too, right?

-Yeppers… a wife and two amazing girls.
-That’s them in the pic up top.
+Yeppers… two amazing girls, who are growing up way too fast.
+That’s them in the pics up top.